CP1404/Practicals/prac_10/README.md

 That's version 1...
 Once it works, modify it so the output shows the input value and the result with useful text.

 Share this project on GitHub.
-You should submit the URL to this repo.

 ## Flask + Wikipedia API